-As a word of caution, wintergreen should not be used at more than 5% dilution or by those who take blood thinning medication as it will enhance their affect.
+As a word of caution, wintergreen should not be used at more than 5% dilution or by those who take blood-thinning medication as it will enhance their effect.
 If you are taking medications that contain methyl salicylate, then you should not use wintergreen essential oil.
-Also keep in mind that you MUST use a high quality trusted source for wintergreen as synthetic wintergreen essential oil is toxic.
+Also, keep in mind that you MUST use a high quality trusted source for wintergreen as synthetic wintergreen essential oil is toxic.

 The only other plant I know of that naturally contains methyl salicylate is birch.

 Wintergreen is a key ingredient in my magnesium bath bomb recipe as it cools and soothes inflammation in the muscles.